 OpenAQ Global Community Series: Exploring Possibilities with the OpenAQ Low-cost Sensor Pilot Platform

 Breathe London Blueprint Launch: How can data supercharge efforts to lower air pollution in cities?

 The evidence is clear: Dirty air is fatal and causes health inequities around the world.
 New technology is allowing us to map pollution street-by-street, identify hotspots and share unprecedented amounts of air quality data.
 The Breathe London pilot was an ambitious two-year project that measured pollution across the city using 100 lower-cost sensor ‘pods’ and specially-equipped Google Street View cars, serving as a world-leading example of how emerging technology can help accelerate clean air action.

-Please join us for a discussion of key lessons from the pilot project and the launch of the Breathe London Blueprint, as well as how new efforts to leverage air quality data are shining a light on pollution at a scale and scope across the globe like never before.
+On February 9, 2021, we held a discussion of key lessons from the pilot project and the launch of the Breathe London Blueprint, as well as how new efforts to leverage air quality data are shining a light on pollution at a scale and scope across the globe like never before.

 Scaling Clean Air Actions by Hyperlocal Air Quality Monitoring: Lessons Learned and Recommendations

 Organized by the Secretariat of the Environment for Mexico City (SEDEMA-CDMX), the Environmental Commission of the Megalopolis (CAMe) and Environmental Defense Fund (EDF), this webinar shared lessons learned and recommendations from key experienced cities to successfully deploy a hyperlocal monitoring system to strengthen air quality management in the Valley of Mexico Metropolitan Area.

 - Sergio Sánchez, Senior Policy Director of Clean Air, Health | Environmental Defense Fund